The Mark of Cain (band): 1990–1995: The Unclaimed Prize and Ill at Ease

-Steve Albini (of Big Black) produced their next release, a six-track extended play, Incoming, released in June 1993.
-Albini had met the Scott brothers back in 1987 when Mark of Cain had supported his group's tour.
-The EP was the recording debut for Robinson's replacement, Aaron Hewson (ex-Order of Decay, Grunter), who had joined on drums, after the release of their second album, The Unclaimed Prize.
-The tracks were recorded at Artec Studios and Soundtrack, Adelaide and Chicago Recording Studios, from 1988 to 1991.
-Early in 1994 the group performed on the Big Day Out tour and followed, in February, with a non-album single, "Tell Me", on the Insipid Vinyl label.
-McFarlane felt "the band's influences had broadened to include Sonic Youth, Godflesh and Helmet."
-Dominator released their next EP, The Killer Within, in July 1995.
-The group had supported a run of international visiting groups, Rollins Band, Fugazi, Helmet, Albini's Shellac, Butthole Surfers, Killdozer, All, Pavement and Primus.
+Steve Albini (of Big Black) produced their next release, a six-track extended play, Incoming, which was released in June 1993.
+Albini had met the Scott siblings in 1987 when The Mark of Cain supported his group's tour.
+The EP was the recording debut for Robinson's replacement, Aaron Hewson (ex-Order of Decay, Grunter), who had joined on drums after the release of The Unclaimed Prize.
+The tracks were recorded at Artec Studios and Soundtrack and Chicago Recording Studios, from 1988 to 1991.

+Early in 1994, the group performed on the Big Day Out tour and in February released a non-album single, "Tell Me", on the Insipid Vinyl label.
+The Dominator label released their next EP, The Killer Within, in July 1995.
+The group had supported a run of international visiting groups: Rollins Band, Fugazi, Helmet, Albini's Shellac, Butthole Surfers, Killdozer, All, Pavement and Primus.

+In 1995, Dominator issued Battlesick and The Unclaimed Prize as a 2× CD set.
+Battlesick was also released in the US by Henry Rollins.

-Albini's involvement with the Mark of Cain led to Henry Rollins (of Rollins Band) financing and producing the band's breakthrough album, Ill at Ease (November 1995).
-It was recorded at Nesci Studios, Adelaide, in July–August of that year.
-Ill at Ease became the band's first released to chart inside the ARIA top 100, peaking at number 73.
-It gained wide radio support for the group with national youth broadcaster, Triple J, providing their singles, "First Time" and "LMA" with substantial airplay.
-Tharunkas reviewer, opined that "LMA" is "One of the weaker songs on an album that's as heavy and intense as a death in the family.
+Albini's involvement with The Mark of Cain led to Henry Rollins (of Rollins Band) financing and producing the band's 1995 breakthrough album, Ill at Ease.
+It was recorded at Nesci Studios, Adelaide, in July–August of that year and released in November.
+Ill at Ease became the band's first release to chart in the ARIA Top 100, peaking at number 73.
+It gained wide radio support for the group with the national youth broadcaster, Triple J, providing the singles "First Time" and "LMA" with substantial airplay.
+Tharunkas reviewer opined that "LMA" is "One of the weaker songs on an album that's as heavy and intense as a death in the family.
 Verging very close to a ballad, 'LMA' displays all the trademark MOC stop/start syncopation at a much reduced tempo, showing that beneath the hard and tough engineering bloke exteriors they have sentimental sides."
 A national tour followed, after which Hewson left and Campbell Robinson returned.